daveking63/No-artist-is-an-Island/SNA_of_Modern_Artists/README.md

 <h3>Creating a Network Graph</3>

-While there are a variety of sources that have described and specified the relations for individual artists during (curing various eras) there are few that have combined them into an
+While there are a variety of online sources providing data and information that have described and specified the relations for individual artists during (curing various eras) there are few that have combined them into an

 So, the first goal of this project is to create a SNA graph of the *influence* relationships among the artists of *Modern Art* that can be used for SNA analysis and visualizati